 Notes

-This particular recipe is for 8 slices of toast, but if you want to scale the recipe for more or less then ¼ cup of milk to 1 egg is good for 2 slices of 1-inch thick sliced bread.
+This recipe is for 8 slices of toast.
+To scale for more or less slices use a ratio of ¼ cup of milk to 1 egg for 2 slices of 1-inch thick sliced bread.
+Adjust spices to taste.